Timeline: 2018 – 2019

 - Evaluating more than 60 service concepts across all 14 Commuter Rail lines to project potential ridership benefits and required infrastructure changes

-- Hosting 5 Advisory Committee meetings to gather feedback about our objectives, service concepts, initial results, and 7 service alternatives
+- Hosting 7 Advisory Committee meetings to gather feedback about our objectives, service concepts, initial results, and the service alternatives

 Rail Vision Alternatives

-The Rail Vision team is putting forward 7 alternatives for how the Commuter Rail could operate in the future.
+The Rail Vision team evaluated 6 alternatives for how the Commuter Rail could operate in the future.
 These range in service frequency, vehicle technology, and level of capital and operational investment.
-We will use several modeling tools to evaluate their feasibility, cost, ridership benefits, and any potential effects on regional land use.
+We used several modeling tools to evaluate their feasibility, cost, ridership benefits, and any potential effects on regional land use.

 Provide feedback on the Rail Vision alternatives below, and see what riders and non-riders have to say about service.

-We want to hear what you think of each of the 7 Alternatives.
+We want to hear what you think of each of the alternatives.
 Your feedback will help us evaluate each option, and provide insight into how these changes may impact current and future Commuter Rail customers.

 If you have any comments or would like to tell us what you would like to see in the future MBTA rail system, please share them with us by emailing RailVision@state.ma.us.